Dealing With Static Electricity on Synthetic Turf

 Remember: Any applied solution, like the fabric softener mix, will diminish and disappear over time.
 You may need to reapply it periodically, especially during long dry spells!

-A man is playing golf in an indoor golf simulator.
+A person swings a golf club in an indoor golf simulator.
+Green screen shows a golf course.

 Elevate Your Game with Premium Golf Simulator Artificial Grass!
 Are you serious about improving your golf game, no matter the weather outside?
 A golf simulator is your answer, and the foundation of any great simulator is the perfect playing surface.